shortpatti/aboutme/pages/about.md

  Broomfield, CO
  August 2011 to July 2012

-- Wrote provisioning procedures in an online help format for field technicians in the fiber optic cable industry.
+Wrote provisioning procedures in an online help format for field technicians in the fiber optic cable industry.
-- Built a custom MadCap Flare authoring environment and converted legacy documentation created in Microsoft Word and to maximize content reuse and reduce the cost of creating, managing, and publishing content.

 ### Skills